If you’re approaching retirement and at least part-own your home, it could be your biggest asset.

 Your home’s value

-The future market value of your home may increase or decrease over the years, which could have a negative impact on the amount that needs to be paid back when you pass on or leave your home for good.
+The future market value of your home may increase or decrease over the years, which could have a negative impact on the amount left over for your family to inherit.

 Before borrowing against your home, you might want to explore other financing options.